(Community-acquired Pneumonia; CAP; Bronchopneumonia)

 Pneumonia may cause:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
-Your doctor may suspect pneumonia based on your symptoms, and breath and lung sounds.
-Tests can confirm diagnosis and determine the specific germ causing the pneumonia.
+Your doctor may suspect pneumonia based on your symptoms and lung sounds.

 Your doctor may advise: